cicciolinamiranda/java-gae-boilerplates/README.md

 POC (proof of concept) application using GAE and Spring Framework based on existing [work](https://bitbucket.org/lloal/spring-cloud-endpoint-poc) by Jordan and Alvin.

-This is not a demonstration of behavior.
-Rather, this should serve as a template on configuring the frameworks.
+**NOTE: This is not a demonstration of behavior.
+Rather, this should serve as a template for configuring the frameworks.**

 The goal of this project is to demonstrate the following: